Updated: Aug 2024

 🛢️ About

 - Who profits?
-Oil and gas giant Equinor, which is majority-owned by the Norwegian government, owns 80% of Rosebank.
-The last 20% is owned by Ithaca Energy (also Cambo’s owner).
+Norwegian state-owned oil giant and Britain’s biggest gas supplier, Equinor, owns 80% of Rosebank.
+20% is owned by Ithaca Energy, which also owns the Cambo oil field.

 - Who pays?
-Equinor and Ithaca will pass the majority of the cost of developing the Rosebank oil field to the UK public, while they take the profits.
+Equinor and Ithaca will pass the majority of the cost of developing Rosebank to the UK public, while they take the profits.
 The UK public would hand over BILLIONS in tax breaks to Rosebank’s owners just to develop the field.
-While the cost of the climate crisis will be paid most by those who have contributed the least to climate change (people of colour and working class people, especially in the Global South).
+The cost of the climate crisis will be paid most by those who have contributed the least to climate change (people of colour and working class people, especially in the Global South).

 - More details on the Rosebank oil field